Privacy Policy

 14.6 Participant Rights

-Program participants have the right to:
+Program participants may request to:

 • Request information about how their data has been used